tbklang/documentation/docs/implementation/34-dependency.md

 2. Dependencies
     -   Some instructions must be generated which do not have a syntactical mapping.
-I.e. the static initialization of a class doesn't have a parser/AST node equivalent.
+I.e. the static initialization of a class doesn’t have a parser/AST node equivalent.
 Therefore our multi-stage system of parserot-to-dependency coversions allows us to convert all AST nodes to dependency nodes and add extra dependency nodes (such as `ClassStaticInit`) into the dependency tree despite them having no AST equivalent.
-    -   Splitting this up also let's us more easily, once again, about symbols that are defined but reauire static initializations, and looping structures which must be resolved and can easily be done if we know all symbols (we just walk the AST tree)
+    -   Splitting this up also let’s us more easily, once again, about symbols that are defined but reauire static initializations, and looping structures which must be resolved and can easily be done if we know all symbols (we just walk the AST tree)

-*And the list goes on...*
+*And the list goes on…*

 Hopefully now one understands as to why a multi-pass compiler is both easier to write (as the code is more modular) and easier to reason about in terms symbol resolution.
-It is for this reason that a lot of the code you see in the dependency processor looks like a duplicate of the parser processor but in reality it's doing something different - it's generated the actual executable atoms that must be typechecked and have code generated for - taking into account looping structures and so forth.
+It is for this reason that a lot of the code you see in the dependency processor looks like a duplicate of the parser processor but in reality it’s doing something different - it’s generated the actual executable atoms that must be typechecked and have code generated for - taking into account looping structures and so forth.

 > The dependency processor adds execution to the AST tree and the
-> ability to reason about visited nodes and "already-initted" structures
+> ability to reason about visited nodes and “already-initted” structures

 ### What gets accomplished?